kinecosystem/kin-ecosystem-sdk-docs/docs/migration_android.md

 User A has already been migrated and is attempting to transfer Kin to User B, who has not been migrated yet.

 **Outcome:** User A's Kin transfer will succeed.
 User B will see the transfer in the payment history screen, but will not see their balance updated until migrating to the Kin Blockchain.

+#### User restores a backed-up account
+The SDK checks migration status of the restored account.
+If the account has not been migrated yet, the SDK proceeds to migrate it and to update its wallet address.
+Until these actions are complete, the user cannot use the application.

 ## Testing Your Implementation
 During the implementation of the new Dev Platform SDK you can safely test how your application will react to the *migration instatiated* flag.
 On the `Playground` environment, you can use the following POST HTTP request to change your application flag: